apache/flink/docs/dev/table/connectors/index.md

   MyField1 INT,
   MyField2 STRING,
   MyField3 BOOLEAN
-  MyField4 AS PROCTIME() -- declares a  as a processing-time attribute ) WITH (
+  MyField4 AS PROCTIME() -- declares a proctime attribute ) WITH (
   ...
 )